captain-redbeard/redbeards-messenger/README.md

 # php-messenger
 PHP Messenger is a lightweight secure instant messaging platform designed to put you in control of your data.
 We accomplish this by utilising [Public Key Encryption](https://en.wikipedia.org/wiki/Public-key_cryptography) to create a unique key pair with a 4096 bit key on registration.
+See [Website Security](#website-security) for more information about our security policies.

 * Security orientated
 * Be in control of your data